+If bad weather ruined your Sarangkot sunrise plans yesteday you can head to Sarangkot this morning.
+You need to wake up early to get to the hill before sunrise.
 Wake up early and head to Sarangkot Hill.
 It takes a little more than 30 minutes from lakeside to drive to the hill.
+From the highway, it takes a few minutes` walk to reach the viewpoint.
 Witness a glorious Himalayan sunrise.
 Watch the sun rising from behind white snowy peaks colouring the hillside in golden hues.
 Later, return to your hotel, have breakfast and fly to Kathmandu.
-Once you arrive in Kathmandu, prepare for your Tibet trip and take rest.
-There is no program planned for today.
-Evening, enjoy complimentary farewell dinner at an authentic Nepalese restaurant.
-Overnight in Kathmandu.

 Take an early flight to Lhasa.
 This is a spectacular journey.
 From the comfort of your plane, you can savour incredible views of the Himalayan peaks.
 The flight lasts for about an hour and a half.
 Once you reach Lhasa Gonggar International Airport, your guide will meet you at the terminal.
 From the airport, it takes another hour and a half to reach the centre of Lhasa.
 Drive to your hotel and take rest.
 No activities have been planned for the day as it is advisable to let your body get used to the rarefied air.
 Remember you are now at an altitude of 3,656 metres.
 It is important that you let your body rest and get used to the thin Lhasa air.
 Drink lots of water and keep your body hydrated as the body gets easily dehydrated at high altitude.
 Overnight in Lhasa.

 Leave the city of Lhasa and head towards Ganden Monastery.
 The monastery lies about 50 km from the city centre, on top of the Wangbur mountain (3800m).
 Ganden Monastery is one of the three important Gelugpa Monasteries in Tibet (the other two are Drepung and Sera).
 The monastery was established by Tsongkapa, the founder of the Gelugpa (Yellow Hat) order, in 1409 AD.
 Explore the large assembly halls and debating courtyards.
 The monastery has a vast collection of Buddhist relics and paintings.
 Many monks residing at this monastery receive higher education from learned monks.
 Later hike to the Drayerpa Cave.
 A sacred pilgrimage site for Tibetan Buddhists, this cave is located on a hillside.
+One has to be climb a flight of stairs to reach the meditation cave.
 Padmasambhava or Guru Rimpoche and Emperor Songsten Gampo are said to have meditated at this cave.
 Overnight in Lhasa.

 Your travel to Nepal, Tibet and Bhutan officially ends here.
 Our representative will drive you to the airport well on time to catch your international flight.